 SCREENPLAY TRAILERS: Vincent and Paul: Unspoken Brotherhood

-Logline: After being accused of impersonating a United States citizen by a Homeland Security officer, an Italian immigrant goes into hiding, finding work caring for a New York City clothes designer and his two sons.
+Logline: After being accused of impersonating a United States citizen by a Homeland Security officer, an Italian immigrant goes into hiding and finds work and love with a divorced man with two children.

 Synopsis: When life becomes unfair, sometimes there is no other way but to flee from what troubles us.
-Some of us run away from the law, and some of us from ourselves.
+So some of us run away from the law, and some of us from ourselves.
 Yet, the truth finds a way to catch up with us and finds a way to break through our walls of pretentiousness.
-LA FAMIGLIA is a screenplay that deals with the act of fleeing from danger, revealing the consequences of lying to ourselves and others.
+La Famiglia is a screenplay that deals with the act of fleeing from danger, revealing the consequences of lying to ourselves and others.

 The screenplay presents two different men that are escaping from their troubles.
-ANTONIO CAMERINO is a gay man wrongly accused of impersonating a United States citizen.
-He goes on the run, hiding from the law, finding a job caring for DAVIDE CALABRIA and his sons, LUCA and FRANCO.
+Antonio Camerino is a gay man wrongly accused of impersonating a United States citizen.
+He goes on the run, hiding from the law, finding a job caring for Davide Calabria and his sons, Luca and Franco.
 The two men connect through a need.
-One needs to hide from police officers, and the other needs a motherly figure to look after his children.
+One needs to hide from police officers, and the other needs a caretaker for his children.
 These characters’ common denominator is that they both lie, which brings unrest to their loved ones.
-Davide keeps his sexuality a secret from his boys and his fashionista fiancé, DOROTHEA PHILLIPS, even though she senses the truth.
+Davide keeps his sexuality a secret from his boys and his fashionista fiancé, Dorothea Phillips, even though she senses the truth.
 In no time at all, Davide falls in love with Antonio bringing forth his true identity.
 Dorothea figures out the bond they share and becomes determined to separate them.